David-Koi/ApiFrontAppEne/README.md

 Instructions to visualize the chart:

-    - Choose the renewable kind of energie you want check it (hydraulic, wind or solar) and press the corresponding button.
+    - Choose the renewable kind of energy you want check (hydraulic, wind or solar) and press the corresponding button.

 The little project has been made by REACT, JavaScript and MATERIAL UI.
 I used some libraries also, like 'MOMENT' and 'REACT APEX CHART'.